Vollinger0/esm/development.md

 - `pyinstaller esm.spec --noconfirm`

-This will create the distributable script with all its dependencies in dist/
+This will create the distributable script with all its dependencies in `dist/`.
+Pack it up and distribute.

 ## TODOS